 She was professor of English translation and cultural mediation at the University for Foreigners in Siena and of English at the Faculty of Law at the University of Genoa.

-After a degree in Modern Literatures and Cultures at the University of Genoa, Francesca Giuliano earned a specialization in Teaching Italian to Foreigners with the University for Foreigners of Siena.
-Before working at Study in Italy, she collaborated as cultural promoter and administrative assistant for private companies in the music and medical fields.
+After a degree in Modern Literatures and Cultures at the University of Genoa, Francesca Giuliano earned a specialization in Teaching Italian to Foreigners.
+Before working at Study in Italy, she collaborated as cultural promoter and administrative assistant in the music field.

 With a degree in Foreign Languages (Russian, Polish and English), Francesca Molinari earned a qualification in the Teaching of Italian as a Second Language at the University of Genoa.

 Co-author of the introductory Italian text Sì, lo so!
 (Juvenilia Editore), Francesca teaches English at the secondary school level.
 At the University of Genoa, she teaches Italian to foreigners and a Methods course.

 For Study in Italy, Francesca teaches Italian as a Second Language and tutors semester students.

 After a degree in Modern Literature at the University of Genoa, Paola Bartalini earned a Masters degree in Teaching Italian to Foreigners.

 She has been teaching literature and Italian as a Second Language for years in both public and private schools, and she currently teaches Italian and History at the secondary school level.

 For Study in Italy, Paola tutors semester students.